-The leased assets involved in finance lease transactions that do not involve transfer of ownership
+Finance lease transactions not involving the transfer of ownership

-The straight-line method, whereby the leasing period is deemed to be the duration of useful life and the residual value as zero is applied.
+The straight-line method is used with the useful life equal to the lease term and zero residual value.

-Of the finance lease transactions that do not involve transfer of ownership, the lease transactions which commenced on or prior to March 31, 2008 are accounted for in conformity with the accounting process applicable to operating lease transactions.
+In addition, out of the finance lease transactions that do not transfer ownership, lease transactions whose lease transaction commencement date was on or prior to March 31, 2008 are accounted for on a basis similar to ordinary rental transactions.

-- (3) Accounting standards for significant provisions - (i) Allowance for doubtful receivables
+- (3) Accounting standards for significant provisions - (i) Allowance for doubtful accounts